 “Part of our prequalifying of subcontractors is to review and analyze a firm’s abilities with BIM and they are scored on their capabilities,” Gomez said.
 “I am now beginning to see our subcontractors have the necessary skills and knowledge of BIM in-house.”

-Robins & Morton currently uses three Leica iCON robot 50 robotic total stations for construction layout and is looking to buy 10 more by the end of this year.
+Robins & Morton uses Leica iCON robotic total stations for construction layout.
 A new internal training program has been established to teach additional teams how to use the software and equipment.

 According to Gomez, BIM is quickly moving into an era where it will no longer be optional.